 You and your partner are eager to let the other know about what makes you who you are: your family, your past relationships and what you learned from them, you’re coming out and experience as a gay person.

-This is the lesbian relationship stage where you begin constructing the framework that will support your relationship.
+This is the relationship stage where you begin constructing the framework that will support your relationship.

-You’ve been an item for a couple of months.
+You’ve been close for a couple of months.
 You know this is love.
 And because you’ve started to build a foundation of trust, you are able to let in some of those little annoyances that are normal in any relationship.

 After months of showing only your “best” side, now it is safe to reveal any imperfections (and everyone has these) without fear that these will drive your partner away.

-It is a critical one in your gay or LGBT relationship, so don’t try to move through it without paying attention to what is going on.
+It is a critical one in your gay or LGBT relationship, like any relationship, so don’t try to move through it without paying attention to what is going on.

-At this gay relationship stage, you’ve got several months behind you and you are both committed to your relationship.
+At this relationship stage, you’ve got several months behind you and you are both committed to your relationship with your same-sex partner.
 Your gestures are loving and kind, reminding your partner that they are important to you.